Taoiseach: Protocol deal will be difficult but there is good faith on all sides

 The European Commission earlier this week confirmed the two sides will meet for technical level talks.

-A meeting between Irish Foreign Affairs Minister Simon Coveney and UK Foreign Secretary James Cleverly is scheduled to take place in London on Thursday evening.
+A meeting between Irish Foreign Affairs Minister Simon Coveney and UK Foreign Secretary James Cleverly took place in London on Thursday evening.

-It is the first bilateral meeting between the UK and Ireland since Liz Truss became UK Prime Minister.
+It was the first bilateral meeting between the UK and Ireland since Liz Truss became UK Prime Minister.

+Mr Coveney tweeted: “James and I discussed Brexit, the protocol, the war in Ukraine as well as our shared work at the UN Security Council.

 On Friday, Mr Coveney will co-chair a British-Irish Intergovernmental Conference with Northern Ireland Secretary Chris Heaton-Harris.